Looking for a secure, open-source password manager that doesn’t break the bank? Bitwarden could be just what you need.

 - Change your master password

-- Enable and configure Two-Factor Authentication
+- Enable and configure two-factor authentication

 This is also where you’ll go to control features of the paid versions of Bitwarden, things like vault sharing and TOTP.